-- The education of medical students about methods of prevention include the following:
+The education of medical students about methods of prevention and exposure include the following:

 - All students are fitted for N-95 respirators, which are available to them at clinical sites if needed.

-- During the Clerkship Year students participate in an exercise on the topic of pandemic planning and the mitigation of risk of exposure to pathogens is among the topics of that session.
+- During the Clerkship Level students participate in an exercise on the topic of pandemic planning and the mitigation of risk of exposure to pathogens is among the topics of that session.

-- In addition, a member of the Division of Infectious Disease gives a lecture to Clerkship Year students on the topic of infection control, which includes methods of avoidance of exposure to blood-borne pathogens and TB.
+- In addition, a member of the Division of Infectious Disease gives a lecture to Clerkship Level students on the topic of infection control, which includes methods of avoidance of exposure to blood-borne pathogens and Tuberculosis.

-- At affiliated sites students participate in a hospital orientation which includes infection control instructions specific for that institution.
+- At affiliated sites students participate in a hospital orientation which includes infection control and prevention of exposure to environmental hazards with specific instructions for that institution.

 Applicability of the Policy